llvm/mlir-www/website/content/getting_started/openprojects.md

 server.
 The mentors are indicative and suggestion of first point of contact for starting on these projects.

+* Implement C bindings for the core IR: this will allow to manipulate IR from other languages.
 * llvm-canon kind of tools for MLIR (mentor: Mehdi Amini, Jacques Pienaar)
 * IR query tool to make exploring the IR easier (e.g., all operations dominated by X, find possible path between two ops, etc.) (mentor: Jacques Pienaar)